• Skip to primary navigation

 Ingredients on a counter top.

 • Heavy cream (optional) - I like to brush my pie crusts with heavy cream before baking.
-Similar to an egg wash, this gives your baked crust a beautiful golden brown color.
-If you don't have any heavy cream on hand, whole milk or an egg wash (one egg whisked with a few teaspoons of water) will also work just fine.
+Similar to an egg wash, this creates a beautiful brown crust when baked.
+If you don't have any heavy cream on hand, whole milk or a whisked egg also works.

 Assembling and baking a blueberry galette.

-• Gently roll out your puff pastry with a rolling pin, to about a 10 to 12 inch square.
-This removes creases and also stretches your dough out slightly, adding more room for filling and folding later.
+Roll out puff pastry - Use a rolling pin to roll your dough out to about 10-12 inches square.
+This removes creases and also stretches your dough out slightly, creating more room for filling.

-• Don't worry about perfection - one of the greatest parts of making a galette is its rustic look.
+Don't worry about perfection - One of the greatest parts of making a galette is its rustic look.
 When folding your dough around the filling, worry more about sealing up the filling and less about creating the perfect crust.
-Plus, handling the dough too much can cause the butter to melt.
-So, handle the dough as little as possible.

 A slice of puff pastry blueberry galette topped with whipped cream.